 If you have been diagnosed with cryptosporidiosis, you may be entitled to financial compensation.
 Food processing facilities, grocery stores, restaurants and other businesses have a legal duty to avoid spreading dangerous parasites; and, when they fail to meet this duty, they can be held legally responsible.
 The best way to learn about your rights is to speak with an experienced attorney, and acting quickly will help ensure that you preserve your claim to maximum compensation.

 Cyclosporiasis is a form of food poisoning that results from a parasitic infection.
 While cyclospora infections have long been a known risk of overseas travel to certain areas, in recent years we have seen a significant number of outbreaks across the United States.

-Our attorneys represent individuals who have been diagnosed with cyclosporiasis as a result of consuming contaminated foods.
 If you are experiencing symptoms of a cyclospora infection, it is important that you seek medical attention promptly.
 While most people will see their symptoms subside within a few weeks, if left untreated, cyclosporiasis has the potential to lead to long-term complications.

 The most common cause of cyclosporiasis is actually the consumption of contaminated water.
 However, various foods can carry the cyclospora parasite as well, including:

 - Snow peas